 If you have ever dreamed of striking it rich in an underground tunnel, panning a stream leisurely in your free time, or are just curious and want to learn more about the brave souls that came before us, come back and visit to rediscover the roots of the American West.

 Our comprehensive resource guides will guide you on your journey to casual use mining on public land.
 Our Mining 101 series includes:

-Stay up to date with latest news and events in the mining world.
+Stay up to date with the latest news and events in the mining world.

 The American West is full of stories of intrigue, desperation, and the human experience.
 Take a look through our library to relive some of these adventures and discover the sometimes forgotten background that makes up the world we know today.

 Stay connected with links to organizations and action groups dedicated to preserving mining history and the use of public lands.